 The non-working spouse provides vital caregiving services, such as child care, taking children to their doctor’s appointments and after school activities, shopping for groceries and clothing, and managing other home-related tasks.
 While the family’s income is essentially uninterrupted by the passing of the non-working spouse, there are suddenly significant new expenses in the family budget to replace the services the non-working spouse provided.
 A family insurance plan should take into account the financial and non-financial contributions of both spouses and anticipate the new expenses faced by the surviving parent/spouse.

 Myth #2: I’m Young So I Don’t Need Life Insurance

 None of us like thinking that death may come at a young age, but you can never predict when a fatal accident might happen or a fatal illness might strike.
 It can happen at any age.
-Young people are more likely to have small children, big mortgages, and little savings.
-If a young spouse or single parent suddenly passes away, the loss of the income poses a financial burden and potential financial disaster for the family.
-Life insurance, especially group term or individual term life insurance, provides an affordable way to make sure your family’s financial well-being is protected.
+Young people may be more likely to have small children, big mortgages, and little savings.
+If a young spouse or single parent suddenly passes away, the loss of the income can pose a financial burden and potential financial disaster for the family.
+Life insurance, especially group term or individual term life insurance, can provide a way to help make sure your family’s financial well-being is protected.

 Myth #3: Life Insurance is Expensive

 Life insurance probably costs less than you think.
-There are many options for life insurance that can be affordable for just about anyone.
-Group term and individual term policies are affordable and provide coverage when it is needed most.
+There are many options for life insurance that can be obtainable for just about anyone.
+Group term and individual term policies can provide coverage when it is needed most.

 Myth #4: Buy Life Insurance Once and You Are Set